Here at the Sheffield City Region we’re working to create a transport system that’s fit for the 21st century.

 This evidence, as well as evidence from bus operators, local authorities, the South Yorkshire Passenger Transport Executive (SYPTE) and others, has contributed towards the findings and a number of recommendations aimed at providing passengers with a bus service that meets their needs.

-Dame Sarah Storey, Britain’s most successful female Paralympian, has been named Mayor Dan Jarvis’s Active Travel Commissioner.
+Dame Sarah Storey, Britain’s most successful female Paralympian, is Mayor Dan Jarvis’s Active Travel Commissioner.

-The World Champion cyclist and swimmer has won 14 Paralympic golds, first in swimming and now in cycling is set to take on a new challenge, leading the active travel agenda in the Sheffield City Region.
+The World Champion cyclist and swimmer has won 14 Paralympic golds is leading the active travel agenda in the Sheffield City Region.

-Ambitious proposals for the future of the Sheffield City Region’s transport network have been submitted to the government’s Transforming Cities Fund.
+Ambitious proposals for the future of the Sheffield City Region’s transport network were submitted to the government’s Transforming Cities Fund in November 2019.

-The bid, for up to £220m in funding, focuses on three large areas which could most benefit from significant improvements across rail, public transport and active travel schemes.
+The bid, for up to £220m in funding, focussed on three large areas which could most benefit from significant improvements across rail, public transport and active travel schemes.
+In March 2020, the Department for Transport confirmed that we had been successful in securing £166m through the Transforming Cities Fund.